Note with powder told Trump Jr.: 'You are getting what you deserve'

 Trump Jr.'s wife, Vanessa Trump, and two other people were taken to a New York hospital Monday as a precaution.

-The envelope was postmarked from Boston and was sent to Trump's E. 54th Street building.
+The envelope was postmarked from Boston and was sent to Trump's East 54th Street building.

 President Trump and his son both called the act "disgusting."